 This will help all the readers coming after you to find cool destinations to visit in the USA – and introduce us to something new to explore and later share.

 As always, our community helps to shape our travels, which we LOVE!

-Only five minutes down the road from where we live in Cary (just outside of Raleigh) is a USA small town that has me saying every time we pop in, “Oh, this main street is so cute.
+Only 20-minutes down the road from where we live in Raleigh is a USA small town that has me saying every time we pop in, “Oh, this main street is so cute.
 It has so much to offer.
 I have to include it in my best small towns in America post.”

 Founded in the 1860s, Apex, North Carolina is considered one of the most intact turn-of-the-century railroad towns in the area.
 The Downtown Historic District is centered around Salem Street and is recognized by the National Register of Historic Places.